micbay/RaceTimerAndController/README.md

 # **<span style="color:red;font-size:72px"> -- IN DRAFT -- </span>**

 # **Arduino Race Timer and Game Controller**
 This is an Arduino based project that implements a functional race game controller that can be used for timed racing games.
-In the present implementation it consists of a main LCD display with a keypad, for user input and menu selection, as well as an additional 8 digit LED lap timer display for each racer.
-Also with audio feedback and custom victory song for each racer.
+The system consists of a main LCD display, a keypad for user input and menu selection, an 8 digit LED lap & timer display for each racer, and non-blocking audio for UI feedback and playing a unique victory song for each racer.

 In the presented configuration, the lap sensing input is simulated using buttons, but can be adapted to be used with a myriad of simple, circuit completion, or other type sensing methods that can be implemented in the physical lap gate.
 ![MainMenu](Images/MainMenu.png)
 ![Wiring Diagram](Images/Demolayout_Adjusted.jpg)
 ![Wiring Diagram](Images/ArduinoNanopPinOut_RealHardware.png)
 ![Wiring Diagram](Images/Displays_DemoStartup.png)
-The software uses non-blocking techniques with port register interrupts to  but is a working reference that demonstrates how to interact with several common micro-controller peripherals in a non-blocking manne.

 The implementation shown here is immediately useable for 2 player racing games such as would be used in a 1/64 slot car set or drone race.
 However, the hardware included can handle up to 4 racers.
 In several places in the code we take advantage of knowing that there are only 2 racers.
 These aspects of the code would need to be rafactored into an object or array with iterating loops.
 Something similiar to how the lanes/racers are enabled in this 2-player embodiment.